fglock/Perlito/README-perlito5-Java.md

   - workaround: add a plain-perl line, such as `return`, `undef`, or `1`.

-Extending a Java class with Perl
+(experimental) Extending a Java class with Perl
 --------------------------------

 Extending a Java class with Perl is very experimental, the API is going to change.